What is a sanitary survey?

 Who can do sanitary surveys?

-Sanitary surveys can be conducted by third party surveyors, or DEC Drinking Water Program staff.
+Sanitary surveys can be conducted by certified third party surveyors, or DEC Drinking Water Program staff.
 Third party surveyors are individuals with drinking water experience that have participated in DW Program sponsored training, and demonstrated a sufficient level of knowledge, who are then approved by the DEC Drinking Water Program to conduct sanitary surveys.
 Contact DEC to obtain a list of people approved to conduct sanitary surveys, or click on Approved surveyors to see a list.

 How much will it cost?